Zettlr/zettlr-docs/docs/en/reference/settings.md

 In this tab you can customise the way Zettlr works with your existing Zettelkasten system.
 In most cases you won't need to touch these options, except you want to use a custom system.

-You have four options that are important for Zettelkästen: The ID regular expression, the link start and ending, and the generator pattern.
+You have four options that are important for Zettelkasten: The ID regular expression, the link start and ending, and the generator pattern.

 #### The ID RegEx